Puerto Rico Oversight, Management, and Economic Stability Act: Supreme Court challenge

 As the Board began to agree to bankruptcy agreements, several of Puerto Rico's creditors sought legal action to challenge the foundation of PROMESA.
 They challenged the appointment of members to the Board by the President without Senate approval as a violation of the Appointments Clause which requires that any appointment of public officers be made with Senate approval.
 Initial claims at the District Courts to the creditors were denied, but in a combined case at the First Circuit Court of Appeals, the Circuit Court ruled in February 2019 that PROMESA did violate the Appointments Clause, but also ruled that all prior transactions to nullify Puerto Rico's debts were still valid.
 Parties on both sides petitioned to the Supreme Court: Puerto Rico and the Board seeking to challenge the determination that the Board's appointment violated the Appointments Clause, while the creditors sought to have all former decisions of the Board reversed.
 The Supreme Court accepted the petitions, consolidating the case under Financial Oversight and Management Board for Puerto Rico v.
-Aurelius Investment, LLC (590 U.S. ___ (2020), Docket 18–1334).
+Aurelius Investment, LLC.
 Oral arguments were heard on October 15, 2019.
 The Court issued its unanimous decision on June 1, 2020, reversing the First Circuit's decision and declaring that the appointment of the Board members was constitutional since their duties were, as established by Congress, at a nonfederal level and thus were not officers of the United States as demanded by the Appointments Clause.
 As such, this further reversed the claims on subsequent Board decisions as well, allowing these to stand.

+In May 2023, the United States Supreme Court ruled against a Puerto Rican media organization in its quest to obtain documents from the Federal Council to oversee the island's financial restructuring.
+The judges said that Congress has not been clear enough about lifting the Board of Financial Supervision and Management's sovereign immunity, which would allow Centro de Periodismo Investigativo Inc. to subpoena the board over documents related to the restructuring of the economy of Puerto Rico..

+July 2025 Assessment

+On July 16, 2025, Congressional Research Service economic analyst D. Andrew Austin testified before the House Committee on Natural Resources, Subcommittee on Indian and Insular Affairs, regarding "Puerto Rico's Fiscal Recovery Under PROMESA and the Road Ahead."